LCTI offers entry-level and upskill training courses for those already in the industry. Courses available at LCTI are:

-The Right Skills Now for Manufacturing certificate is designed to provide fast-track, high-skilled manufacturing training in the following areas; safety, precision measurement, job planning, bench-work, materials, manual milling, manual turning, CNC milling and CNC turning.
+This program is designed to provide fast-track, high-skilled manufacturing training in the following areas; safety, precision measurement, job planning, bench work, materials, manual milling, manual turning, CNC milling and CNC turning.
 This program was designed as a partnership between the President’s Jobs Council and the manufacturing industry to address the current shortage of CNC operators.
 Graduates from this program are prepared to enter the industry as entry-level manual and CNC machine tool operators.

-The program is approximately 26 weeks long of classes and hands-on lab work at LCTI.
-The RSN curriculum is aligned with standards set forth by National Institute of Metalworking Skills (NIMS).
-Graduates earn a Right Skills Now Certificate as well as a set of NIMS credentials that are recognized across the industry.
-Earned NIMS credentials are transferable for college credits at Lehigh Carbon Community College.
+The program is broken down into 400 hours of in-person theory classes, and hands-on lab work at LCTI, followed by a 5-week internship (200 hours).
+The curriculum is closely aligned with standards set forth by National Institute of Metalworking Skills (NIMS).
+Graduates earn a set of NIMS credentials that are recognized across the industry.

 Every other Saturday 8:00 – 3:30 PM

 The CNC/Precision Machine Tool Technology program is designed to provide fast-track, high-skilled manufacturing training to those currently employed in the machining industry.
 Graduates from this course are equipped with the skills and knowledge to expand their roles as manual and CNC machine tool operators.
 The course covers safety, precision measurement, job planning, bench-work, materials, conventional machining, CNC milling and CNC turning.